wicked-wei/guacamole/README.md

 # guacamole-0.9.14-script-install-Centos-7
 Script for installing Guacamole 0.9.14 on Centos 7 with MySql and Tomcat.
 Easy just follow the instructions :)

-This script work in a clean CentOs 6/7 installation and install Guacamole 0.9.14 version for a loca users authentication.
+This script work in a clean CentOs 6/7 installation and install Guacamole 0.9.14 version for a local users authentication.
 Task of this script :
 * Install Packages dependencies
 * Download Guacamole and MySQL Connector packages